 Managing Director, Bain Capital Partners, LP

 Joshua Bekenstein is a member of the Board of Directors, the Chair of the Human Resources and Compensation Committee and a member of the Nominating and Governance Committee.
 Mr. Bekenstein is a Managing Director at Bain Capital Partners, LP, a private asset management firm.
 Prior to joining Bain Capital Partners in 1984, Mr. Bekenstein spent several years at Bain & Company, where he was involved with companies in a variety of industries.
-Mr. Bekenstein is a member of the board of directors and the chair of the human resources, nomination and governance committee of BRP Inc. Mr. Bekenstein also serves as a director of several other corporations, including Bright Horizons Family Solutions Inc., Burlington Stores, Inc., The Gymboree Corporation, Michaels Stores, Inc., Toys “R” Us, Inc., Waters Corporation, Canada Goose and Bob’s Discount Furniture and sits on the compensation committee of several of those corporations.
+Mr. Bekenstein is a member of the board of directors and the chair of the human resources, nomination and governance committee of BRP Inc. Mr. Bekenstein also serves as a director of several other corporations, including Bright Horizons Family Solutions Inc., Burlington Stores, Inc., The Gymboree Corporation, Michaels Stores, Inc., Toys “R” Us, Inc., Waters Corporation, Canada Goose, Bob’s Discount Furniture and TOMS Shoes, LLC, and sits on the compensation committee of several of those corporations.
 Mr. Bekenstein received a Bachelor of Arts from Yale University and a Master of Business Administration (MBA) from Harvard Business School.

 Gregory David is a member of the Board of Directors.
 He is the Chief Executive Officer of GRI Capital Inc., a private management and financial advisory firm, and has been with the company and its affiliates since 2003.
 Prior to GRI Capital Inc., Mr. David provided financial and strategic advisory services to private and public companies from 2000 to 2003.
 Previously, he worked at Claridge Inc. from 1998 to 2000 and at McKinsey & Co. from 1996 to 1998.
 He has a Bachelor of Commerce from Queen’s University, a Bachelor of Laws from McGill University and a Master of Business Administration (MBA) from Harvard Business School.